 In Example 2 if the flight from Singapore to Brisbane was delayed or canceled forcing you to miss the Virgin Australia flight, you would still be rebooked to a new flight and offered compensation because Virgin Australia and Singapore Airlines have an interline agreement.

 In Example 3 however, the flights were booked separately on different tickets also Cathay and Air Asia do not have an interline agreement.
-Therefore, if either of the Cathay flights are delayed forcing you to miss your Air Asia flight the airline has no responsibility to rebook you or offer compensation.
+Therefore, if either of the Cathay flights is delayed forcing you to miss your Air Asia flight the airline has no responsibility to rebook you or offer compensation.
 You could end up having to purchase an entirely new ticket from Kuala Lumpur to Sydney.

 When dealing with the airline staff it is important to remember that they may be under a lot of pressure from passengers.
 Stay calm and don’t get confrontational, nobody wants to deal with an angry person yelling in their face.
 You are much more likely to get a better resolution by remaining calm and rational.